upt75/alexlalljee/README.md

 I am now seeking opportunities as a freelance consultant, where I can apply my data analytics skills to help businesses make data-driven decisions.
 While I am particularly interested in roles within the travel sector, I am open to opportunities in other industries as well.

-### E-commerce project
+## E-commerce project

 To open the link in a new tab - <b>Windows & Linux users hold down Ctrl</b> while clicking the link, <b>Mac users hold down Cmd</b>

 <b>Report navigation is bottom centre of the page</b>

-<a href="https://app.powerbi.com/view?r=eyJrIjoiYWFlYzdmMmUtNjcxNy00OTY2LTkwMWUtNGFiZjAzNGNmN2FkIiwidCI6IjIyNWYzMWU3LThlMTMtNGJmOC1iNzViLTY2ZjcxMGFjMjYyMiJ9" target="_blank" rel="noopener noreferrer">Project link</a>
+<a href="https://app.powerbi.com/view?r=eyJrIjoiYWFlYzdmMmUtNjcxNy00OTY2LTkwMWUtNGFiZjAzNGNmN2FkIiwidCI6IjIyNWYzMWU3LThlMTMtNGJmOC1iNzViLTY2ZjcxMGFjMjYyMiJ9" target="_blank" rel="noopener noreferrer">E-Commerce Project Link</a>

 ### Objective: